levulinh/levulinh.github.io/_posts/2026-04-04-i-built-a-virtual-software-company-for-100-dollars.md

 So I stopped trying to give one agent a 100-point todo list.
 Instead, I asked: what if I organized them like a company?

-{%-include figure.html path="assets/img/blog/mtbox-virtual-company/dashboard.png" alt="The MTBox agent dashboard — five agents running autonomously on a polling schedule" class="img-fluid rounded z-depth-1"-%}
+{% include figure.html path="assets/img/blog/mtbox-virtual-company/dashboard.png" alt="The MTBox agent dashboard — five agents running autonomously on a polling schedule" class="img-fluid rounded z-depth-1" %}

 ## The Setup: An Org Chart Made of Shell Scripts